ForestKatsch/unofficial-tesla-seat-controller/docs/README.md

 ## Mounting

-I designed and 3D-printed standoffs that elevate my Model S refresh seat track rails above the built-in alignment pins.
+I designed and 3D-printed standoffs that elevate my Model S (refresh) seat track rails above the built-in alignment pins.
+These will likely not work with other seats.

 TODO